Maryland Section 8 Housing

 Who Qualifies for Section 8 Housing in Maryland?

-• Citizenship or immigration status: At least one member of the household must be a U.S. citizen or have eligible immigration status.
+• Citizenship or Immigration Status: At least one household member must be a U.S. citizen or have eligible immigration status.

-• Rental history: Applicants must have a good rental history with no outstanding debts or evictions.
+• Rental History: Applicants should have a satisfactory rental history, with no significant debts or evictions.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Maryland?